Through this ethos and our support for the circular economy, we have celebrated the following achievements:

 It is reflected not just in our products, through which we transform plastic waste into handcrafted outdoor furniture, but also through our pledge to Net Zero Carbon, our environmentally responsible supply chain, and our social values in providing a working environment that demonstrates we do care about employees and the communities in which we operate.

-TDP is hugely proud to announce that we have been honoured with the King’s Award for Enterprise 2023 in the category of Sustainable Development.
+TDP was hugely proud in 2023, to announce that were honoured with the King’s Award for Enterprise in the category of Sustainable Development.

-This prestigious awards programme is in its 57th year celebrating outstanding UK businesses.
-We are one of only 15 winners in our category and were recognised for our sustainable initiatives and inspirational leadership.
+This prestigious awards programme is in its 58th year and celebrates outstanding UK businesses.
+We were one of only 15 winners in our category and were recognised for our sustainable initiatives and inspirational leadership.
+This award is held for five years.

 Our Social Responsibility